crohrer/spotifyRadioPlaylist/readme.md

 4. Run `npm install`
 5. Configure your cronjob to run `node main.js <stationIdentifier>` every X minutes (don't forget to change to the correct directory first! - this can be done with a bash script)

+## Adding new Radio Stations to the config

+Currently there are two different types of crawling available:

+1. Special API crawling for ORF APIs like `https://audioapi.orf.at/fm4/api/json/current/broadcasts`.
+2. Classic crawling for HTML tracklistings.
+This covers most radio stations.

+For the first type (ORF API) only three Parameters are required:
+* `playlistId`: spotify ID for the playlist to add new tracks to
+* `orfApi: true`: flag to activate this mode
+* `radioTrackserviceUrl`: API URL

+For the second type there are also some optional parameters available.
+This is the default crawling mode.
+* `playlistId`: spotify ID for the playlist to add new tracks to
+* `radioTrackserviceUrl`: URL to the page with track listings
+* `radioEntrySelector`: jQuery style Selector for the encapsulating element that contains the info for exactly one track (i.e. `.list-item`).
+This is not used, when using the option `searchLinear`.
+* `searchLinear: true`: optional & experimental.
+Set this to true, when tracks are not encapsulated individually, but are listed one after another.
+The website this mode was implemented for doesn't exist anymore, so this is not well tested at the moment.
+* `radioTitleSelector`: jQuery style Selector for the title text.
+* `removeFromTitleString`: optional.
+String to remove from title (i.e. `Title:`).
+This is necessary when title info and other texts are not separated correctly by the website owner.
+* `radioArtistSelector`: jQuery style Selector for the artist text.
+* `removeFromArtistString`: optional.
+String to remove from Artist (i.e. `Artist:`).
+This is necessary when artist info and other texts are not separated correctly by the website owner.

 ## Updates

 To update run `git pull` in your installation and you will get the latest changes.